Heroes-Profile/heroesprofile/README.md

 ## Installation

-Heroes Profile is a PHP/Laravel bootstrap app.
+Heroes Profile is a Laravel, Vue3, Tailwind app compiled with Vite.
 Making use of a MySql database.
 Every system has different methods for getting the required dependencies installed so please reference the main tools sites for installation instructions.

 Laravel - https://laravel.com/